Degrees and Certifications:

 What does a School Counselor do?

 School counselors wear many hats to help students reach their best personal, emotional, social, academic, and career potential.
-School counseling services fall into one of two main categories: preventative or responsive.
 Below is a general overview of the foundation of a comprehensive School Counseling program.

-Group counseling: Small group counseling is a responsive service that provides a supportive environment for students with shared concerns or needs.
-These groups may include topics such as: social skills, friendship, anger, divorce, or any other need that arises.
+Group counseling: Small group counseling is a responsive service that provides a supportive environment for students with shared needs.
+These groups may include topics such as: social skills, friendship, anger, divorce, to name a few examples.
 Small groups typically run for about 5-6 weeks and usually meet once a week for about 20-30 minutes.

-Classroom lessons: Classroom lessons are typically preventative in nature and are presented to all students in K-8.
-Lessons are focused on character education topics, academic support, social/emotional information, and college/career readiness.
-Character education topics may include: respect, responsibility, conflict resolution, peer pressure, friendship, making good choices, kindness, etc. All lessons are developmentally appropriate for the wide range of ages within the school.
+Classroom lessons are focused on topics such as: social/emotional learning, character education, academic support, and college/career readiness.
+Character education topics may include: respect, responsibility, conflict resolution, peer pressure, friendship, making good choices, kindness, etc. All lessons are tailored to the age group to ensure that they are developmentally appropriate and relevant.

-Crisis response: Ms. Schmaler is always available for students experiencing troubles due to suicidal thoughts, homicidal thoughts, abuse, neglect, death, eating disorders, bullying, etc. She follows the school's policy, works with the necessary staff, and will be in contact with the parents accordingly.
+Crisis response: Ms. Schmaler supports students who are experiencing troubles due to suicidal thoughts, homicidal thoughts, abuse, neglect, death, eating disorders, bullying, etc. She follows the school's policy in handling crisis situations.

 504: Ms. Schmaler is the 504 Coordinator and works with a team of educators, your child's teacher, and parents to formulate and modify 504 plans.

 I&RS: Ms. Schmaler serves as a member of the Intervention and Referall Services team.
 I&RS is a team of educators who help teachers with additional strategies and support in the classroom to help meet student needs.